 Bayside Addresses Systemic Food Insecurity with Community Gardens

-Food insecurity is a systemic and intergenerational issue facing Linda Vista, one of San Diego’s most diverse and socio-economically distressed communities.
+/Food insecurity is a systemic and intergenerational issue facing Linda Vista, one of San Diego’s most diverse and socio-economically distressed communities.

-“When we look at the impact that food insecurity is having not only on people’s physical and mental health, but also on their ability to succeed in school and maximize potential in the workforce, we truly see the scope of the problem,” comments Adam Osorio, Bayside Community Center’s Associate Director of Communications.
+“When we look at the impact that food insecurity is having not only on people’s physical and mental health, but also on their ability to succeed in school and maximize their potential in the workforce, we truly see the scope of the problem,” comments Adam Osorio, Bayside Community Center’s Associate Director of Communications.
 “This type of self-perpetuating problem only gets worse over time unless a systemic solution is created,” he adds.

 Bayside and partners are pioneering one such solution by converting a third of an acre of San Diego City Parks and Recreation property into a community garden.